Social Media Jobs are Being Replaced by Social Media Tools?

 Solutions like Everypost have changed the way social media marketing managers can organize and execute social media strategies.
 The people who have built the skills to take advantage of these tools across platforms are in high demand and will continue to be.

 Online Community Manager

 This position is responsible for maintaining the online brand image of the company and they are specifically tasked with actively engaging the online community that surrounds their brand.
 This person must have their finger on the pulse of the discourse in their online communities and handle the day-to-day conversations taking place.

 Responding to questions or complaints, as well as proactively identifying where opportunities for content generation lie are all critical functions of this role within the broader social media strategy.
 As online communities grow, it becomes paramount that a company have somebody constantly monitoring and participating in those communities on a daily basis.

 SEO is continuing to evolve away from keyword-stuffing to a greater focus on value-added content.
 However, the flood of new websites that hit the web every day and the increased social media and SEO investments of competitors necessitates the role of SEO specialists.

 Ultimately, this person is focused on increasing the search rankings for relevant search terms or phrases and improving the quantity and quality of traffic to the company’s website.
 In order to do this, the person needs to have both strong web skills and a strong understanding of marketing concepts, as they may wear various hats from basic programming to blogging depending on the allocation of responsibilities within the department.

 Experienced entrepreneur who likes nothing better than to start new businesses and make them profitable.
-Founded a successful Digital Media Agency, Clickbunker, and most recently started Everypost, where I now focus most of my attention. http://everypost.com
+Created a successful Digital Media Agency, Clickbunker, and most recently started Everypost, a social media publishing application. http://everypost.com

 Other Posts by Fernando Cuscuela